coronalabs/corona/README.md

 This license gives you the full rights to customize the engine and distribute built apps on your own terms.

-Note that Solar2D incorporates many libraries, both [third-party](sdk/dmg/Corona3rdPartyLicenses.txt) and made by Solar2D Labs.
+Note that Solar2D incorporates many libraries, both [third-party](sdk/dmg/Corona3rdPartyLicenses.txt) and made by Solar2D developers.
 They may have different licenses.

 ## Contributing